Home » What Kind of Cactus Can Tortoises Eat?

 Tortoises are hardy but can be prone to bacterial or fungal infection.
 Unfortunately, when a tortoise is sick, it often takes some time to become apparent.

-The Vitamin E found in a cactus will strengthen the immune system of your tortoise, reducing the risk of various ailments.
+The vitamin E found in a cactus will strengthen the immune system of your tortoise, reducing the risk of various ailments.
 It’ll also provide more strength to the keratin found in the shell.

 How To Prepare Cactus for Tortoises